System Reserved Partition on a Wrong Drive – How to Move It?

 Notes:

 Step 7.
-Set the new System Reserved partition as active and restart the computer to check if it can boot successfully as mentioned in Method 1.
-Delete the old System Reserved partition if there’s no problem occurring.
+Set the new System Reserved partition as active, restart the computer, and if it boots successfully, delete the old System Reserved partition.

-Beisde moving system reserved partition, this software also applies to migrate Windows 10 to M.2 SSD, clone M.2 SSD to M.2 SSD, clone SSD to larger SSD, etc.
+This software is used for various SSD migration tasks, including moving the system reserved partition, migrating Windows 10 to an M.2 SSD, cloning an M.2 SSD to another M.2 SSD, and cloning an SSD to a larger SSD.

 Summary

-When you find the System Reserved partition is on a wrong drive, you can move it to the drive you want with two methods provided in this article.
-Apart from Partition Clone function, Qiling Disk Master can also help you clone hard drive from Command Prompt and run DoD hard drive wipe.
-Don’t hesitate to give it a try and share this article with your friends if you think it's helpful!
+If the System Reserved partition is on the wrong drive, you can move it to the desired drive using two methods outlined in this article.
+In addition to the Partition Clone function, Qiling Disk Master also offers the ability to clone a hard drive from the Command Prompt and perform a DoD hard drive wipe.
+This tool is a useful resource for managing your system's partitions and can be a helpful solution for those looking to relocate the System Reserved partition.

 Related Articles